Jeff Berding: FC Cincinnati (2015–present)

 In August 2015, news broke of the formation of a United Soccer League franchise team to be located in Cincinnati and begin play in spring 2016, with Jeff Berding as president and general manager.
 Upon launching, FC Cincinnati was quickly noted for its unusually high attendance, frequently outdrawing Major League Soccer matches and breaking league records.

 In October 2017, Berding spoke at a Hamilton County Commissioners public hearing on major projects to advocate for public funding to build a new stadium for FC Cincinnati to play in, should the club's bid to join Major League Soccer as an expansion team succeed.

 FC Cincinnati was officially granted a Major League Soccer franchise on May 29, 2018, to begin play in 2019.
 Berding retained his positions as president and general manager through the transition from USL to MLS.
 However, on May 30, 2019, FC Cincinnati announced they had hired Gerard Nijkamp to take over Berding's general manager responsibilities.
 Berding said Nijkamp was hired for his lifelong soccer expertise which Berding lacked.
 Berding remained the club's president and shifted his work focus to the business and branding side of the club.

+In January 2022, he was promoted to co-chief executive officer of the club, serving alongside club owner Carl Lindner III.